ZigaVukcevicDev/k6/smoke-test/text.md

 > Easy explanation
 >
-> Checking if a bridge is safe enough for cars and trucks.
+> Checking if a bridge is safe enough for cars.

 The term comes from hardware testing, where engineers powered on a device and checked if smoke came out — if it did, testing stopped immediately.